mike-kelly/remotewig/README.md

 ## Running the Application From Source

+1. Before running the app for the first time, in the <code>/app</code> folder, set up the server configuration with <code>npm run setup</code>
-1. In the <code>/app</code> folder, start the Node.js server with <code>node .</code>
+2. In the <code>/app</code> folder, start the Node.js server with <code>npm run serve</code>
-2. A URL will be displayed in the terminal—this is the address to open in your web browser.
+3. A URL will be displayed in the terminal—this is the address to open in your web browser.
 A log message will be printed to the terminal when you are successfully connected.
 You will want to open the browser page on a remote computer, but in the same local network as the computer running Bitwig.
 The URL of the page is likely to be something like http://192.168.1.x:8888

+> Note: The `npm run setup` script tries to write the correct IP address to `/app/web/assets/js/websocketIP.js`.
+You can edit this value manually if required, to match the local area network IP of your host computer.

 ## Packaging as a Standalone

+1. Make sure you have already run `npm run setup` (see step 1 above) or edited `/app/web/assets/js/websocketIP.js`
-1. Install pkg using <code>npm install -g pkg</code>
+2. Install pkg using <code>npm install -g pkg</code>
-2. To package for mac, in the `/app` folder run <code>pkg . --targets node18-macos-x64</code> (assumes use of node v18.x.x)
+3. To package for mac, in the `/app` folder run <code>npm run build</code> (The build script assumes use of node v18.x.x)

 ## Running as a Standalone